Building Resilience One Month at a Time

 - Cultivate gratitude — Gratitude, even for the seemingly mundane, helps us connect to and feel positivity.
 (Find his gratitude tool here.)

-This article originally posted March 15, 2019, after Dr. Bryan Sexton spoke at the U of U Health Leader Development Institute in Salt Lake City, Utah.
+Adapted from an article that originally posted March 15, 2019, after Dr. Bryan Sexton spoke at the U of U Health Leader Development Institute in Salt Lake City, Utah.